ugoviti/zabbix-templates/url-monitor/README.md

 ## Installation
 - Shell commands prerequisites to install before using this template: `openssl`, `curl`, `dos2unix`
-- Install and Configure the main script into zabbiz agent client that will test the URLs:__
+- Install and configure the main script into zabbix agent client that will test the URLs:
 ```
 git clone https://github.com/ugoviti/zabbix-templates.git
 cd zabbix-templates/